sitrox/workhorse/README.md

 * Each worker is configurable as to which queue(s) it processes.
 Jobs in the same queue never run simultaneously.
 Jobs with no queue can always run in parallel.
+* Each job has a priority, the default being 0.
+Jobs with higher priorities (lower is higher, 0 the highest) get processed first.
 * Each worker polls the database and spawns a number of threads to execute jobs of different queues simultaneously.